 - After school programs are not available for all who need them.
 Statistics show that children who are left unsupervised after school are at a higher risk of getting involved in unsafe or criminal behavior.

-- Youth are not prepared for employment: 7,500 Washington County youth are no longer in schools and are not working due to a lack of education and skills.
+- Youth are not prepared for employment: approximately 6,000 Washington County youth are no longer in school and are not working due to a lack of education and skills.

 Join Us!
 Contribute if you can.
 It makes a difference!